-A police officer had spotted Lewis Mullen (20), of Scott Avenue, Conisbrough, appearing to hide his identity while he was driving on Fitzwilliam Road, Rotherham, at about 9.50am on May 12, Ms Becky Jane, prosecuting, told Doncaster Crown Court on February 4.
+A police officer had spotted Lewis Mullen (20), of Scott Avenue, Conisbrough, appearing to hide his identity while he was driving on Fitzwilliam Road, Rotherham, at about 9.50am on May 12, Ms Becky Jane, prosecuting, told Doncaster Crown Court yesterday.

 The officer chasing Mullen said the defendant had almost lost control of his car at the Parkgate Shopping roundabout, Ms Jane said.

 Mullen was travelling at 70mph in a 30mph zone as an ambulance had to pull in to avoid him.